learn-co-curriculum/phase-0-git-pushing-code/README.md

 Once your code is on a _remote_, it's backed up — which is always a good thing.
 Also, once you push to a remote, you can choose whether to let others `fork` or `clone` and benefit from it.
-Let's learn how to `push` our code!

-> **Note**: the workflow you've been using for labs also pushes code for you!
-When
-> you run `learn test`, the `learn-co` gem automatically creates an `fis-wip`
-> **branch**, saves the changes you've made to that branch, and pushes it up to
-> your copy of the repo on GitHub.
-Once you have all the tests passing, the lab
-> is registered as complete on Canvas _and_ you have a backup of your code saved
-> on GitHub.
+You're already quite familiar with using the `git push` command to push your work on labs up to GitHub so you can submit it using CodeGrade.
+But what happens when you need to push up work that doesn't already exist on GitHub?

 In this lesson, we'll learn how we can set up remote repositories on GitHub for any projects we work on.
 Specifically, we'll learn how to get a new repo set up